 • Users should ensure they have correctly entered the recipient's email address(es) before sending the message, to prevent the breach of classified information.
 If the email address should not be disclosed, it should be placed in the blind carbon copy (BCC) field.

-• Users should not representsus propios pointsofvista como those of theChichester
+• Users should not representtheir own pointsofseen as those of theUniversity

-College Group nor imply the formation of a contract between the Group and a third party.
+Do nor imply the formation of a contract between the Group and a third party.

-• You must not intentionally send, receive or forward material that may be considered obscene,ilegal o defamatoryor that is intended to annoy, harass or intimidate another person.
+• You must not intentionally send, receive or forward material that may be considered obscene,illegal or defamatoryor that is intended to annoy, harass or intimidate another person.

-• Todo el email will be automatically scanned to identifyvirus y bulk mailUnwanted (also known as spam).
-No email from addresses listed in thelista negra.
+• All the email will be automatically scanned to identifyviruses and bulk mailUnwanted (also known as spam).
+No email from addresses listed in theblacklist.

 • Email mailbox sizes will be limited, and outdated files will be deleted without prior notice.
 Retention periods apply to the Group's email system.
 Please refer to the record retention policy for the retention periods applicable to each mailbox folder.